drewboardman/archlinux/installing.md

 ```

   3. Set the root passwd with `passwd`
-  4. Switch to the user with `su drew`

 ### Fullscreen in VirtualBox
 You need the `virtualbox-guest-utils` on your arch instance to be able to go